ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * cr_dtimes should be the date-time at which the user is creating the Document Category - Document Type Mapping

 3. if the mapping already exist but is in inactive state
-   a.
-Update the is_acitve flag as “True”
+   * Update the is_acitve flag as “True”
-   b.
+   *.
 Updated the upd_by and upd_dtimes values against the mapping

 4. If the mapping already exist in active state, throw appropriate error message